TheGgito/SimpleDiscordAutoVCBot/README.md

-# Simple Discord Auto VC Bot
+# Simple Discord Auto VoiceChat-Bot

 This is a Discord bot designed to easily and fast create temporary voice channals for your discord server.